In life, there are plenty of times we all feel like a hamster stuck on a wheel going nowhere!

 However, writing status updates can be a tedious task.
 But doing it in the right place can make all the difference.

-A work management tool is great for this purpose.
+A project management tool like Nifty is great for this purpose.

-Find a tool that gives you a project overview.
+Nifty provides a birds-eye project overview.
 That way, you can manage all your status updates, project briefs, deliverables, and milestones in one place.

 You can share status updates on email, and platforms like Slack and Pulse.

-You don’t want to be managing projects in spreadsheets either, so make sure to pick a project management tool with a visual interface.
+You don’t want to be managing projects in spreadsheets either, which is why you should use Nifty as your project management tool as it offers a beautifully designed visual interface for you status reports.

 How often should you send out Project Status Update Reports?